 Two-factor authentication works by:

-Texting or emailing a unique, time-sensitive code to your mobile device, which you must enter to complete the log-in process
+- Sending a unique, time-sensitive code or notification to your mobile device, which you must enter or approve to complete the log-in process

 While you’re at it, you might want to stop certain third parties from accessing your information on sites such as Facebook, Twitter and Google.
 Follow the steps on each website’s settings section to disable these authorizations so the information you share is protected.